enricojr01/enricojr-stdlib/README.md

 # SequenceInterface
 A Java interface representing the set of operations that a Sequence is meant to be able to perform.

-The Java array already provides the functionality we are looking for, but the concrete class `StaticArray` wraps the Java array anyways to provide an interface that conforms to the specification here.

-The class defined a `build()` function on all of the interfaces described, but Java's constructors stand in for that already, so `build()` has been excluded from the interface definition.

-`iterable()` will be provided by implementing Java's Iterator interface, and custom Iterators where appropriate.

-The methods are annotated below for documentation purposes.

 ```java
 public interface SequenceInterface<T> {
     // returns the number of items in the sequence.